Anne Street Skipper

 Anne worked at Serendipity Travel Agency while in college.
 She was the lead agent for incentive travel groups.
 During those years Anne traveled to lots of exciting destinations such as Lake Tahoe, Hawaii and the Caribbean.

 After college, Anne married and lived in Los Angeles for a while before returning to Fort Worth.
 Anne joined First United Methodist Church in Fort Worth and became active in the music program at the church, singing in the Chancel Choir, Fifth Street Swing (a jazz vocal ensemble) and in the summer musical productions.
 Anne was involved in United Methodist Women, serving in numerous leadership positions.
 Anne moved to Arlington Heights United Methodist Church in 2002, becoming involved in the life of that church through the Chancel Choir, chairing the Stewardship Campaign in 2005, and chairing the Worship Team in 2006.
-Today, Anne is a member of Graham First United Methodist Church and sings in the Chancel Choir at Christmas and Easter.

-Anne has two grown children, Graham and his wife, Jordann, who live in Los Angeles, and Emily with husband, Tim and daughterd, Molly and Maeve in Fort Worth, Texas.
+Anne has two grown children, Graham and his wife, Jordann, who live in Los Angeles, and Emily with husband, Tim and daughter, Molly and Maeve in Fort Worth, Texas.
 Anne is a sustaining member of the Junior League of Fort Worth, is active in the Metroplex chapter of Phi Mu Alumnae, and is a Patroness of the music sorority Sigma Alpha Iota.

 Anne was invited to join the Board of Trustees of Texas Wesleyan University in 1991.
 She has served as Chair of the Student Life Committee and Chair of the Board.
 She is most proud of two of the projects she championed during her years as a Trustee, the Covenant between the University and Poly United Methodist Church, and the completing of New Student Housing on Campus.